DearMeii/Dearmeii/README.md

 - People who forces their believe on others
 - uncredited tut skins
 - Trump and ICE supporters
-- (for indonesiand) PRABOWO GLAZERS AND SUPPORTERS BACKOFF DNIDNIDNI I FUCKING HATE HIM AND Y'ALL WITH A PASSION
+- (for indonesians) PRABOWO GLAZERS AND SUPPORTERS BACKOFF DNIDNIDNI I FUCKING HATE HIM AND Y'ALL WITH A PASSION
 </details>

 </td>